M1st3rE-E/M1st3rE-E.github.io/docs/src/ctf/tryhackme/lookup.md

 ### Accessing the Web Application

-Navigating to the target machine’s IP address redirects us to `http://lookup.thm`.
+Navigating to the target machine's IP address redirects us to `http://lookup.thm`.
 To access this domain, we add it to our `/etc/hosts` file:

 ```bash